-MPN website:

-MPN Effective Date: MPN Identification number:

-If you need help locating an MPN physician, call your MPN access assistant at:

-If you have questions about the MPN or want to file a complaint against the MPN, call the MPN Contact Person at:

-Discrimination.
-It is illegal for your employer to punish or fire you for having a work injury or illness, for filing a claim, or testifying in another person's workers' compensation case.
-If proven, you may receive lost wages, job reinstatement, increased benefits, and costs and expenses up to limits set by the state.

-Questions?
-Learn more about workers' compensation by reading the information that your employer is required to give you at time of hire.
-If you have questions, see your employer or the claims administrator (who handles workers' compensation claims for your employer):

-Claims Administrator Phone

-Workers' compensation insurer

-You can also get free information from a State Division of Workers' Compensation Information (DWC) & Assistance Officer.
-The nearest Information & Assistance Officer can be found at location: or by calling toll-free (800) 736-7401.
-Learn more information about workers' compensation online: www.dwc.ca.gov and access a useful booklet "Workers' Compensation in California: A Guidebook for Injured Workers."
+MPN website: MPN Effective Date: MPN Identification number: If you need help locating an MPN physician, call your MPN access assistant at: If you have questions about the MPN or wan t to file a complaint against the MPN, call the MPN Contact Person at: er to punish or fire you for having a work injury or illness, for filing a claim, or testifying case.
+If proven, you may receive lost wages, job reinstatement, increased benefits, and e. pensation by reading the information that your employer is required to give you at time of over or the claims administrator (who handles workers' compensation claims for your Claims Administrator Phone (Enter "self-insured" if appropriate) Information & Assistance Officer can be four e Division of Workers' Compensation Information (DWC) & Assistance Officer.
+The nearest d at location: on by calling toll-free (800) 736-7401 .
+Learn m booklet "Workers' Compensation in Californ ore information about workers' compensation online: www.dwc.ca.gov and access a useful iia: A Guidebook for Injured Workers."

-(Enter "self-insured" if appropriate)